Goinza/Plugins-for-SRPG-Studio/Trait System/$readme.txt

 CONFIGURATION OPTIONS
 In the file config-traits.js you can modify some variables.
 In this plugin there are two variable to modify:
+	-ENABLE_WINDOW: This is the value that will enable or disable the traits window.
+By default it is true, so the window will be visible.
 	-TAB_TRAITS: This is the tab that will be used in the Original Data window.
 Note that 0 is the first tab, 1 is the second tab, and so on.
 	-MENU_TITLE: This is the string that will show up as the title of the traits window.